A popular street in Bucharest with colorful hanging umbrellas

 There is more than plenty of photo opportunities to take advantage of here.
 Take a break at the café on the top floor as you decompress and find your next read.

 Tip: If you are interested in a guided tour of Old Town, then the Bucharest Old Town Walking Tour is an awesome choice!
-This is tour takes you through Bucharest’s lovely Old Town to see the best and unique sights along with learning about Bucharest’s history.
-This is a great tour if you want an overview of the best things to see in Bucharest.

 8. Stavropoleos Church

 In the heart of Old Town, the Stavropoleos Church sits as a tranquil oasis within the loud and buzzing restaurants and cafés of Old Town.
-It was built in 1724 as a monastery and church but today, only the church remains.

 Stavropoleos Church in Old Town of Bucharest, Romania.